 How we saved more than $13,000 flying from New York to Singapore in business class

-To start our Southeast Asia adventure, we’re flying from New York to Singapore.
-At 9,537 miles and 18 hours and 40 minutes in flying time, Singapore Airlines’ nonstop flight from New York-Kennedy (JFK) to Singapore (SIN) is currently the longest flight in the world.
+To start our Southeast Asia adventure, we flew from New York to Singapore.
+At 9,537 miles and slotted at 18 hours and 50 minutes in flying time, Singapore Airlines’ nonstop flight from New York-Kennedy (JFK) to Singapore (SIN) is currently the longest flight in the world.

-Since it’s our honeymoon, we decided to splurge on business class — especially considering it’s a nearly 19-hour journey.
+Since it was our honeymoon, we decided to splurge on business class — especially considering it’s nearly a 19-hour journey.
 While we could have elected to fly with a stop in Frankfurt along the way (and potentially even fly in Singapore Suites first class on the A380), we flew nonstop.
 And, after having experienced delicious food, amazing service and a very comfortable lie-flat bed in the sky, we’re glad we did.

 For a one-way business-class seat on this route, Singapore Airlines charges anywhere between $3,600 and nearly $10,000.
-On the date we’re flying, the airline is charging $6,516 per person for a seat in business — that would be $13,032 for both of us.
+On the date we were flying, the airline was charging $6,516 per person for a seat in business — that would be $13,032 for both of us.
 To state the obvious, that’s way out of our budget.
 Instead, we used travel rewards and paid just $11.20 out of pocket.
 Yes, you read that right — just over $11 total.

 That’s because we elected to redeem Singapore Airlines KrisFlyer miles for the flight.
 A one-way trip between New York and Singapore costs just 99,000 Singapore KrisFlyer miles and $5.60 in taxes and fees in business class, provided you can find Saver award availability.
 (Singapore Airlines doesn’t offer Singapore Suites on the nonstop flight between New York and Singapore.)